 One way allows you to capture the difference in bonus points between your original sign-up offer and a later sign-up offer that you meet.
 For example, if you met the sign-up offer for 40,000 Membership Rewards for the American Express Platinum in 2013, canceled the card, and then met the sign-up offer for 100,000 Membership Rewards in 2015, American Express would grant you the difference for your second bonus: 60,000 Membership Rewards.
-This is a pretty controversial method that appears to be dying out, so I don’t recommend it.
+This is a pretty controversial method that appears to be dying out (if not already dead), so I don’t recommend it.

 Another way around the this rule, which is the only true exception, is to jump on targeted offers.
 This method is still YMMV, but it’s a way to get a bonus for a card for a second time.
 I would suggest checking the terms and conditions of the targeted offer first to see if the sign-up bonus is limited to new cardholders.
 If it’s not, then you at least have a basis for making an argument with Amex that you deserve the bonus.

 So, in conclusion, you should ask yourself the following three questions before applying for American Express cards: